shariffmukhlis/shariffmukhlis/README.md

 ## About Me

 Hi there!
-I'm Shariff Mukhlis Rahmatullah bin Mahat Saring, a 22-year-old Interactive Media Computer Science student from University Technical of Malaysia Malacca.
+I'm Shariff Mukhlis Rahmatullah bin Mahat Saring, fresh graduate with a degree in Computer Science Interactive Media from University Technical of Malaysia Malacca.
 I am passionate about full-stack development, and I love exploring new technologies.

-- 🌱 I’m currently learning **React and Flutter**

-- 💬 Ask me about **Frontend development**

 - 📫 How to reach me **shariffmukhlis0@gmail.com**

-- ⚡ Fun fact **I love to learn new things**

 # Experience